 This law is called the Animal Welfare Act.
 The Animal Welfare Act says that your animal has five groups of welfare needs.
 These are five groups of things that animals need to be healthy and happy.
 These five welfare needs are called the Five Freedoms.

-Under the Animal Welfare Act all animal guardians (owners) need to provide these five groups of things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Five Freedoms is: Freedom from Pain, Injury or Disease.
-In this section you will learn about this freedom and how you can make sure your mice receive the right medical care to be free from pain, suffering and disease.
+In this section you will learn about this freedom and how you can make sure your mice receive the right veterinary care so they are free from pain, suffering and disease.

 Just like you have a family doctor that you see when you are unwell, your mice need their own doctor too – a veterinarian is an animal doctor.